feathersui/feathersui-website/blog/2020-08-20-feathers-ui-alpha-3-preview.md

 ## Documentation

 - The [Feathers UI Manual](https://feathersui.com/learn/haxe-openfl/) teaches you how to use all of the components in Feathers UI.
-- The [v1.0.0-alpha.3 API Reference](https://api.feathersui.com/v1.0.0-alpha.3/) includes descriptions of all APIs available on Feathers UI components, layouts, utility functions, and more.
+- The [Feathers UI API Reference](https://api.feathersui.com/current/) includes descriptions of all APIs available on Feathers UI components, layouts, utility functions, and more.

 ## Community